DeepMesh: Differentiable Iso-Surface Extraction: Supplementary Material

 \subsubsection{Additional Qualitative Results}

-We provide additional qualitative comparative results for both ShapeNet and Pix3D in Figs.~\ref{fig:ShapeNet_qual} and~\ref{fig:Pix3D_qual}.
+We provide additional qualitative comparative results for ShapeNet in Fig.~\ref{fig:ShapeNet_qual}.
 Fig \ref{fig:failure} depicts failure cases, which we take to be samples for which the refinement does not bring any improvement.
 These can mostly be attributed to topological errors made by the refinement process.
 In future work, we will therefore introduce loss functions that favor topological accuracy~\cite{Mosinska18,Oner21a}.